apacheignite/documentation/clustering/docker-deployment.md

 [/block]
 7. Fill the required fields and run instances.
 8. Connect to the instances.
 9. To access the execution progress you need to know a `container id`.
-The following command will show the `container id`.
+The following command will show the `container id`:
 [block:code]
 {
   "codes": [